abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 (we have to also verify that the relation is associative, but that's easy)

-So let's review the definition of a category again.
+So, we suspect that preorders are categories, but is it really so?
+Let's review the definition of a category again.

 > A category is a collection of *objects* (we can think of them as points) and *morphisms* (arrows) that go from one object to another, where:
 > 1. Each object has to have the identity morphism.